Fliplet/fliplet-cli/docs/Data-integration-service.md

     // Define which (optional) post-sync hooks should run on the data source data when received
     // by Fliplet servers.
 Hook types are "insert" and "update"
     runHooks: [],

+    // Define whether updating entries will merge local columns with remote columns.
+    // This is useful if your data is updated by Fliplet Apps.
+    extend: true,

     files: [
       // Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"